Edge quadtrees are used to store

 quadtrant and a function to

 all preparations are complete.
-Those functions can be defined as below, you can see the full code at
+These functions can be defined as below, and the full code is available at

 this link.